 We will have to give another tie on this one.
 Thailand and Malaysia share the same positives and negatives in terms of accommodation and resorts.

 This is a very important issue and a very trendy one.
 It’s also a topic where the southeast Asian countries don’t excel at.
 So, sadly, this is more like which is the least bad of the two…

-We found that both countries had problems with waste management, particularly where there are lots of tourists, like the Phi Phi islands, Phuket, or in Penang.
+We found that both countries had problems with waste management, particularly where there are lots of tourists, like the Phi Phi islands, Phuket, or Penang.
 We were particularly shocked by these two places.
-Batu Ferringhi and even the parts of Penang national park had trash all over the beaches which was disheartening.
+Batu Ferringhi and even the parts of Penang national park had trash all over the beaches which were disheartening.
 The main Phi Phi and Phuket was just downright terrible.

 We also found Georgetown and KL a little cleaner than Bangkok and Chiang Mai.
-On the downside, Malaysia has been struggling to protect its rain forests although it still has a big rain forest, which we can’t really say the same about Thailand.
+On the downside, Malaysia has been struggling to protect its rainforests although it still has a big rain forest, which we can’t really say the same about Thailand.

 We are going to give Malaysia the win on this one, but it’s possible that you will see things that you won’t like in either of the countries.